 The beach isn’t pure white sand, but it is good enough that you can sit there comfortably.
 The water is REALLY cold but depending on how warm it is you can totally jump in to go for a swim or float on an inner tube.
 I really wish we would have had a paddle board or kayak to take out – next time!

-The drive is a bit stressful since the road is small and you are right on the edge of a mountain, but it is also beautiful!
+The drive is a bit stressful since the road is small and you are right on the edge of the rocky mountains, but it is also beautiful!
 There are multiple pullouts where you can stop to take pictures and believe me you will want to.
 There is the Weeping Wall where a waterfall splashes down onto the road and multiple other waterfalls that cascade down the mountain top.
 You also have a good chance of seeing snow.
 We were there in August and there were still small piles of snow on the mountainside.

 There are so many great stopping points along The Going To The Sun Road, I can’t even begin to list them.
 My best advice is to take your time and stop as often as you can!